aj0strow/webstomp/README.md

 }
 ```

 The protocol defines which commands and headers are valid.
-It checks if the command is correct, but certainly doesn't check headers (yet).
+This package checks if the command is correct, but doesn't check headers (yet).

 ### Socket